PetaVision/ViPar-Toolkit/VineFilter/README.md

 		"relationTagsFile":"Users/johndoe/Desktop/vines.1410565068/relation_tags.txt"
     }

-> - Starts filtering dataset at the first Vine.
+> - Sets VineFilter to begin filtering dataset at the first Vine.
 > - Collects 100 filtered Vines.
 > - Requires two Filters be TRUE before accepting a filtered Vine.
 > - Sets the paths to the dataset and its associated `pos_tags.txt` and `relation_tags.txt` files.